 The Open Space team work 08:00-18:00 Monday-Friday so if you are planning a BBQ outside of these hours you will need to book in advance.
 The BBQs are open to the elements and are likely to require cleaning before use.
 BBQs are extremely popular during the warmer months and are booked on a first-come first-served basis.
 Email confirmation will be sent to you confirming the BBQ plot number, booking date and time.

 Any event found not to be complying with these requirements, including the BBQ usage terms and conditions, will be shut down by the Security Deputy Manager.

-Please note - BBQ bookings will not be accepted during the hours of darkness.
+Please note: BBQ bookings will not be accepted outside daylight hours.

 - No vehicles are permitted on ANY grounds area.